-Whether you’re in need of a plumber, painter or landscaper, finding a competent and trustworthy contractor to carry out your remodel is no easy task.
-After you find one, you’ll have to worry about keeping your possessions and family safe while they work in your home.
+You're not alone.
+Whether you’re in need of a plumber, painter, or landscaper, we're here to help you find a competent and trustworthy contractor to carry out your remodel.
+We've also got tips for protecting your possessions and family while they work in your home.

 From motion detectors that alert you when a worker enters an area of your home they shouldn’t, to security cameras that let you know exactly who is coming and going, a monitored home security system helps keep an eye on your home when you can’t.

 Many of today’s leading home security providers also offer mobile applications that send you alerts when specific events happen—such as when the front door opens.
-Best yet, these apps allow you to watch real time video of your home, right from your smartphone or other Web enabled device.
+Best yet, these apps allow you to watch real-time video of your home, right from your smartphone or another web-enabled device.

 If you’ve done your research and hired a professional home remodeler, they’ll probably be trustworthy.
 But there’s no need to take a chance.
 Make it clear to the remodeler (and their workers) that you are monitoring your home and you’ll likely minimize the chance of theft.